ToneDexter II Support

 In all cases, the main pickup can have the trained WaveMap IR or not, and a 4-band EQ.
 The second source can have its own 4-band EQ.
 The mix proportion can be adjusted as desired, and all these parameters are saved with the WaveMap preset.

 The power supply provided with ToneDexter has a universal input which means it will run off north American mains power, as well as international mains power which varies from country to country.
-The Power supply specs are…
+For international sales, 4 power socket adaptors are included for US, UK and other international standards.
+For North American sales, the power supply can be used internationally with a suitable external pin adapter.

 Recommended pedal board power supplies